+More organizations are taking advantage of the increased agility, flexibility and innovation offered by moving business services to cloud providers such as Microsoft Azure, Amazon Web Services, and many others.
+But too often, the benefits of migrating to the public cloud are tempered by an inability to manage the costs incurred though using those services.
 Apptio has developed close partnerships with the majority of leading cloud providers.
-In most cases, our partnerships with cloud providers like Microsoft Azure and Amazon Web Services (AWS), CenturyLink and IBM SoftLayer have enabled us to help customers take the first step in understanding their cloud costs by automatically adding their recurring bills from these providers into Apptio for analysis.
-This helps customers understand what they’re spending overall on their cloud infrastructure, as well as enabling comparisons of costs by provider, service and other factors.
+In most cases, our partnerships with cloud providers like Microsoft Azure and Amazon Web Services (AWS), CenturyLink and IBM SoftLayer enable a better understanding of cloud costs by automatically adding their recurring bills from these providers into Apptio for analysis.
+This helps IT organizations understand what they’re spending overall on their cloud infrastructure, as well as enabling comparisons of costs by provider, service, and other factors.

 Cloud resources initially came with two types of data that describe them to customers: